 Students in years 5 and 6 compete against other schools within the Redlands District in a wide variety of sporting activities.
 These activities include netball, soccer, AFL and touch football for winter sports and volleyball/newcombeball, softball/T-Ball, cricket and team handball for summer sports.
 The focus of this program is on skill development with the two carnival days being opportunities for the students to demonstrate the skills they have learnt in a game situation against other schools.

 St Rita's provides a school outdoor education program which aims to develop students' knowledge and skills in outdoor education in years 4-6.
-The students participate in a range of camps and campouts where students learn how to set up a tent; they develop problem solving skills through group initiative activities; develop personal development skills of communication, encouragement and teamwork.
-The program is sequential and begins in the familiar surrounds of the school grounds and moves into unfamiliar environments and camping in tents.
+The students participate in a range of camps where students learn how to develop problem solving skills through group initiative activities; develop personal development skills of communication, encouragement and teamwork.
+The program is sequential and begins in the familiar surrounds of the school grounds and moves into unfamiliar environments.

 Over the past years St Rita's has become involved in the Redlands Junior Touch Football competition.
 In this time the number of students involved has grown from 10 students to 70+ students.
 The students make up teams ranging from U9's through to U12's.
 There are many other students who also participate in a wide range of activities offered within the Redlands area.

 St Rita's offers a school swimming program for all students from P-6.
 The students in the lower school participate in a ‘learn to swim' program which focuses on stroke development.
 As students move up through the school, the program incorporates further skills associated with rescue and lifesaving along with skill development in other water sports including triathlon training.

 In addition to all of the above, there are a number of seasonal extra curricular activities in which students can participate.
 These include